pingcap/blog/tifs-a-tikv-based-partition-tolerant-strictly-consistent-file-system.md

 At [TiDB Hackathon 2020](https://pingcap.com/community/events/hackathon2020/), **our team built a TiKV-based distributed POSIX file system, [TiFS](https://github.com/Hexilee/tifs)**, which inherits the powerful features of TiKV and also taps into TiKV's possibilities beyond data storage.

-In this post, I'll walk you through every detail of TiFS: **how we came up with the idea, how we implemented the file system, and** **its benchmarking results**.
+In this post, I'll walk you through every detail of TiFS: **how we came up with the idea, how we implemented the file system, and its benchmarking results**.
 Let the hacking begin!

 ## Why build a file system based on TiKV?

-A “distributed” system has multiple processes cooperating across machines; TiKV has that as well.
+A "distributed" system has multiple processes cooperating across machines; TiKV has that as well.
 Being a distributed database means it easily scales out and is fault tolerant by nature.

 A friend of mine once wanted to try out TiDB but had only one server.
 I told him that he could run a TiKV instance on each disk, achieving data disaster tolerance, and wouldn't need RAID anymore!